adobe/pydc-control/README.md

 ### Setup projects

 Each project that pydc control can own should contain **at least** a `docker-compose.yml` file.
-The docker compose should be quite standard, but typically contains a few elements.
+The docker compose should be quite standard, but typically must contain at least one service that is prefixed with the service/container prefix determined above and the network as determined above.
+The service should also be attached to that network.

+For example:

 ```
 version: '3'

 services:
   # This prefix MUST match the service prefix determined above
   mynamespace_ping:
     image: containous/whoami:latest
     ports: